Cancer Survival Rates Improve with Health Care Delivery Innovations

 Washington, D.C.
 (May 30, 2017) – Connected, coordinated systems of care are the key to saving lives and improving clinical outcomes for cancer patients, according to results presented at “All Systems Go!
 Closing the Gaps in Cancer Care,” the third annual Better Together Health event.
 Sponsored by the Council of Accountable Physician Practices (CAPP), a coalition of leading multispecialty medical groups, and the American Cancer Society (ACS), the event was held May 24 in Washington, D.C. at the Kaiser Permanente Center for Total Health.
 Representatives from CAPP, the ACS, the Biden Foundation, the Department of Health and Human Services, Centers for Disease Control and Prevention, Geisinger Health System, the Southern California Permanente Medical Group, and the Patient Advocate Foundation participated in the discussion.

-“Americans face huge gaps in medical care, particularly when it comes to cancer,” said Robert Pearl, MD, chairman of CAPP, CEO of The Permanente Medical Group, and the president and CEO of the Mid-Atlantic Permanente Medical Group.
+“Americans face huge gaps in medical care, particularly when it comes to cancer,” said Robert Pearl, MD, chair of CAPP, CEO of The Permanente Medical Group, and the president and CEO of the Mid-Atlantic Permanente Medical Group.
 “Across the country there are difficulties with access to care and preventive screenings.
 As a result, the likelihood of surviving cancer is lower than it needs to be.
 Outcomes vary by geography, economic status, race and ethnicity, and insured status.
 People die unnecessarily — not because we don’t know what to do, but as a result of the fragmentation of the current health care system, the absence of the most modern information technology, and frequent problems with access to care.

 “We have the opportunity to change the system — to bring physicians together through integrated multi-specialty medical groups, link them electronically through comprehensive health records, and motivate them to provide all of the required preventive screenings.
 Through effective physician leadership we can structure care delivery to eliminate delays and avoid potential errors, help patients get treatment earlier, increase survival rates, and reduce disparities.
 The time for change is now.”